davidmolnarx/blog.api/README.md

 - Dockerfiles are included in the repository for simplicity
 - docker-compose.yml should be next to the blog.api and blog-frontend directories, create the file here and copy the contents you find in the README here
 - run a command from the root folder of the project where the compose file is located: `docker compose up -d`
-- run two commands in the blog-api container:
+- run two commands in the blog-day container to prepare the database:
 - 1. `php artisan migrate`
 - 2. `php artisan migrate:fresh --seed`
+- there is a fixed test user with email address: `test@example.com` password: `password`, all other users in the `users` table have password: `password`

 A docker-compose.yml tartalma:
 ```